Toma400/Drawfire/readme.md

 From advantages it has I would definitely say that it is extremely small - so if you want to draw something really quickly, it will definitely be possible.

+Additionally, you can feel safe with Nimfire drawing - it follows "no images lost" rule which means that you will never mistakingly overwrite any image you work on.
+Whatever you save, is saved as new file, and whatever image you load and save after editing, is saved also as new file.
+While this may feel chaotic, it ensures you will always have as many history points of your image as you want.

 ### How to use it?
 Whenever you run the app, you get empty canvas.
 Draw with your mouse.
 Here are shortcuts that you will need: